 It may be a strange term, but ‘Japanese Candlestick’ makes a lot more sense once you know what it is.
 The term originated in, strangely enough, Japan.
 Who would have thought?
 Anyway, this term was coined by Japanese people back in the day to serve as a technical evaluation of rice trading.
-Which may seem a bit silly, but it makes sense that such a staple food, especially for their country, would define the economy so much.
+This may seem a bit silly, but it makes sense that such a staple food, especially for their country, would define the economy so much.

 It was brought to the consciousness of American brokers thanks to a man by the name of Steve Nison, by way of a Japanese broker with whom he was acquainted.
 Following his “discovery” of this technique, he began to spend much of his time focusing on it.